-- Sautee on medium high heat for 6-8 minutes, until onion becomes translucent
+- Sautee on medium high heat for 6-8 minutes, until the onion becomes translucent

-- Add frozen corn kernels and sautee an additional 4-5 minutes, as corn defrosts
+- Add the frozen corn kernels and sautee an additional 4-5 minutes, as the corn defrosts

-- Add drained beans, cream cheese, ½ cup shredded mexican cheese, smoked paprika, cumin, chili powder, and the juice of half a large lime
+- Add the drained black beans, cream cheese, ½ cup shredded mexican cheese, smoked paprika, cumin, chili powder, and the juice of half a large lime

-- Add salt and pepper to taste (I used an additional ½ teaspoon of each)
+- Add the salt and pepper to taste (I used an additional ½ teaspoon of each)

-- Build enchiladas using filling and place in a baking dish
+- Build the veggie enchiladas using the filling and place them in a baking dish

-- Cover with enchilada sauce and remaining mexican cheese
+- Cover the enchiladas with enchilada sauce and the remaining mexican cheese

-- Bake at 350 for 20-25 minutes, or until cheese becomes slightly crispy (turn up the heat if necessary towards the end for desired crisp) I broil on low the last couple of minutes to make the cheese browned, but if you do this be sure to watch closely so that you don't burn it.
+- Bake the veggie enchiladas at 350 degrees for 20-25 minutes, or until the cheese becomes slightly crispy (turn up the heat if necessary towards the end for desired crisp) I broil on low the last couple of minutes to make the cheese browned, but if you do this be sure to watch closely so that you don't burn it.

-- Serve topped with fresh lime juice and avocado slices
+- Serve topped with fresh lime juice, sour cream and avocado slices